 Go-to Native Plant Nurseries: UC Davis Arboretum, CNPS sales, Lemuria Nursery, Davis Ace, Redwood Barn Nursery, and numerous mail order seed and plant companies.

 Maintenance: I do the majority of it with some help from Pat and interns.
 It is a big garden, so many areas get priority sometime during the year.
 There is at least weekly attention somewhere in the garden.
 Nothing is taken out of the garden – all weeds, clippings, sticks, branches, etc. are put back on the ground.
-For more information, see More info about Patricia’s native garden-September 2018.
+For more information, see More info about Patricia’s native garden-January 2022

 Wildlife Spotted: Many beneficial insects and pollinators, including bees, butterflies, beetles, and hummingbirds.
 Also turtles, king snakes, amazing dragonflies, raccoons, red foxes, coyotes, rabbits, squirrels, gophers, voles, skunk, frogs, crayfish, opossum, and otters.
 Lots of birds, such as great horned owls, quail, Swainson’s and red-tailed hawks, egrets, herons, kites, Canada geese (visit yearly), wood ducks, mallards, turkeys (unfortunately), and numerous other birds visit!